finder1793/SharpSK/README.md

 >- Install Java JDK 1.8 by running the installer.
 >- Make sure “JAVA_HOME” is added to the Windows environment variables
 >- Install git by running the installer.
 >- Go through the Git installing process.
-(Make sure to tick "Git bash here")
+(Make sure to tick "Git bash here") You can leave everything else as it is.
->- Unzip Maven to: "C:\Program Files\Apache\Maven" or  "C:\Program Files (x86)\Apache\Maven"
+>- Unzip Maven and copy the files inside the folder to: "C:\Program Files\Apache\Maven" or  "C:\Program Files (x86)\Apache\Maven"
 >- Add "M2_HOME" and "MAVEN_HOME" to your Windows environment variables, and point them both to your Maven folder.
->- Add "M2" to your Windows envornment variables and point it to "%M2_HOME%\bin"
+>- Add "M2" to your Windows environment variables and point it to "%M2_HOME%\bin"
 >- Edit your system's PATH variable and add ";%M2%" to the end of it.
 (Recommended to backup first)
 >- Once finished, create folder "SharpSK" on your desktop or any other path.
 >- Right-click the folder and choose "Git Bash Here"